EMDK/docs/edge/source/api/securenfc/MifarePlusSL3.md

 **Parameters:**

-macOnResponse - false: Response received from card will not be MACed true:
+`macOnResponse` - false: Response received from card will not be MACed true:
             Response received from card will be MACed

-blockNumber - Block number to be validated
+`blockNumber` - Block number to be validated

 **Returns:**

-boolean
+boolean - Returns specified block is value block or not.

 **Throws:**